Skip to main content

 In the wake of World War I, Petersen received and completed numerous commissions for memorials and monuments, as well as portrait busts and plaques, but the work was sporadic so Petersen continued to work commercially as a die cutter.
 However, in 1928, Petersen made a dramatic change in his life when he left the east coast for Chicago, leaving behind a family and a successful career to pursue sculpting as his full time work.

-According to Petersen, the “East has so much conscious culture that sometimes if suffers from indigestion.”
+According to Petersen, the “East has so much conscious culture that sometimes it suffers from indigestion.”
 At the time, Petersen felt the Midwest would eventually become a cultural center.
 Therefore, Petersen was most likely the first of many artists to act on that expectation, participating in a new art movement that would become known as Regionalism.
 Petersen’s plans for beginning a new career in Chicago were interrupted by the fall of the Stock Market in 1929, marking the start of the Great Depression.
 He returned to die-cutting for the jewelry company Dodge and Asher where he met Charlotte Garvey.
 The two were married in 1931, and in 1932, Petersen once again exchanged job security and stability for full-time sculpting.

 During this time of the Great Depression, millions of skilled Americans were unemployed and hungry in the 1930’s, including many artists.
 Special programs were created to help these artists as part of the New Deal instituted by President Franklin D. Roosevelt.
 The Public Works of Art Project (PWAP) was the first of such programs intended to put artists to work on strictly supervised projects for the American public.
 Petersen was invited by Grant Wood, head of Iowa’s PWAP, to participate in this federally funded program.
 The two major projects of the Iowa PWAP were completed for Iowa State College (now University) in Ames: murals for the library and a fountain for the Dairy Industry Building.
 While all the other artists in the program worked on the mural project, Petersen carried out the Dairy Industry assignment independently.